jinx420/isThisWebsiteOnline/README.md

 - [x] Automatic Updates: Stay up to date with the latest version of the program through automatic updates.
 - [x] Online-Offline Ratio Graph: Visualize the online and offline ratio of websites with a graphical representation.
 - [x] Easily import and export your options to use them on another system or after a version upgrade.
+- [x] Support for the GNU/Linux Operating System.

 ### Planned Features and Enhancements